detecttechnologies/Interactive-Homography-Compute/README.md

 Install all the pip install required for the code:  ***pip install -r Requirements.txt***

+Use the respective codes for the corresponding OSes

 Stages in the ui that needs to be followed after running the script:

 1)**Upload video**